ErPangio/WASA-project/README.md

 OpenAPI

-You will need to define dierent APIs from the requirements above.
+You will need to define different APIs from the requirements above.
 For each API, you must define the operationId key.
 We expect to find at least these operation IDs:
 • doLogin (see simplified login)
 • setMyUserName